pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-configs.md

       - ro
 ---

 Docker, a leading platform in containerization technology, has revolutionized how applications are developed, shipped, and deployed.
 An essential facet of this ecosystem is the effective management of configuration data.
 [Docker Configs](https://docs.docker.com/engine/swarm/configs/) is a feature specially crafted to handle non-sensitive configuration information within Docker environments.
-This guide explores the ins and outs of Docker Secrets, highlighting its importance, functionality, and best practices.
+This guide explores the ins and outs of Docker Configs, highlighting its importance, functionality, and best practices.

 ### What are Docker Configs?

 Docker Configs are a resource in Docker for storing non-sensitive information such as configuration files, separate from a service's image or running containers.
 This enables keeping Docker images as generic as possible without the need for bind-mounting configuration files into containers or using environment variables.
-Unlike Docker Secrets, Docker Configs are not encrypted at rest and are directly mounted into the container's filesystem.
+Unlike [Docker Secrets](/what-is/what-are-docker-secrets), Docker Configs are not encrypted at rest and are directly mounted into the container's filesystem.

 #### Key Features